 The serverless provisioning model of DynamoDB also eliminates the need to overprovision database infrastructure and is provided without the need for specialized resourcing or licensing.

-According to Amazon, some of its customers report that DynamoDB-backed applications run with as much as a 70 percent total cost of ownership savings when compared to Cassandra.
+According to Amazon, some of its customers report that DynamoDB-backed applications run with as much as a 70% total cost of ownership savings when compared to Cassandra.

 Real-World Cassandra to DynamoDB Migration

 So, what happens when a company decides to make a move from Cassandra to DynamoDB?
-At ClearScale, we recently had a customer that was interested in migrating from Cassandra to DynamoDB.
+At ClearScale, we recently had a customer who was interested in doing just that.